TiBeN/CrontabManager/README.md

 - `CrontabJob` is an entity class which represent a cron Job.
 - `CrontabRepository` is used to persist/retrieve your jobs.
-- `CrontabAdapter` abstract raw read/write against the crontab.
+- `CrontabAdapter` abstract raw crontab read/write.

 ### Instanciate the repository:
 In order to work, the CrontabRepository need an instance of CrontabAdapter which handle raw read/write against the crontab.